NoshWare/NoshWare/README.md

 - 👋 Hi, I’m @NoshWare
-- 👀 I’m interested in python, data science, machine learning, artificial intelligence and everything else this world has to explore.
+- 👀 I’m interested in python, data science, machine learning, artificial intelligence and everything else growing in this space.
+I am here to explore.
 - 🌱 I’m currently learning python and fundamentals of Artificial Intelligence and Machine Learning
 - 💞️ I’m looking to collaborate on education, projects, programs and software services
 - 📫 How to reach me @ Noshirkhumbatta@gmail.com